 Slowly, I’ve come to realize that growing older is inevitable.
 But thank God growing up is selective.
 Sometimes I do things, silly things, to make my life’ s journey more enjoyable.
-Often, I recall a few of my most cherished childhood memories, which made me smile or sometimes even laugh out loud when no one is around.
-A particular song or a weekly sitcom show from days gone by still have the magic to produce mental replays of my most hilarious and embarrassing moments.
-Even certain foods have a mysterious power, which can take me back to happy times of childhood nonsense.
+Often, I enjoy recalling some of my most cherished childhood memories, which made me smile or sometimes even laugh out loud when no one is around.
+A particular song from days gone by still has the magic to produce mental replays of my most hilarious and embarrassing moments.
+Even certain foods have a mysterious power, which can take me back to happy times of my nonstop childhood nonsense.

-I recall those soft oatmeal cookies the size of a Frisbee.
+I remember those soft oatmeal cookies the size of a Frisbee.
 For just a nickel, I could buy two of those big ones and munch on them all morning long until my mom called me to come into the house for lunch.
 Cookies aren’t the only childhood treasures that I miss.
 Bazooka Bubble Gum has a special place in my heart, too.
 It usually took me half a day to work through a wad to chew out the sweetness to get my pink piece down to the right consistency.
-Then, I would blow the biggest bubble, which almost always popped and covered a major part of my face.
+Then, I would blow the biggest bubble, which almost always popped and covered a most of my face.
 I was so proud of that skill.
-A pack of candy cigarettes and those silly red waxed lips entertained me for hours.
-And don’t get me started on those colorful candy jawbreakers the size of golf balls!
-I still wonder how the heck I got one of them in my mouth and sucked on it all day long without choking myself to death.
+I have to mention that a pack of candy cigarettes and those big silly red waxed lips entertained me for hours.
+And don’t get me started on those colorful candy jaw breakers the size of golf balls!
+I still wonder how the heck I got one of them in my mouth and sucked on it all day long without choking myself to death on one.

-While these memories dance around in your head, I will share my recent experience about a single purchase, which took me on a remarkable trip down my childhood memory lane.
+While these retro recollections dance around in your head, I want to share my recent experience about a single purchase, which took me on a remarkable trip down my childhood memory lane.

 At the time, I was living in Kaiserslautern, Germany.
-Since France was so close, its proximity to my location allowed me to visit.
-Forbach, just inside its border.
-Luckily Forbach was only about a thirty-minute ride from the German border.
-I loved to visit the Cora Hypermache, a chain of stores in locations all over France and Belgium.
-Cora is similar to WalMart but 1,000 percent better.
+Since France was so close, its proximity to my location allowed me to visit Forbach located just inside the French border.
+Luckily Forbach was only about a thirty-minute drive from my location in Germany.
+I loved to visit the Cora Hypermarche, a chain of stores in locations all over France and Belgium.
+Cora is similar to Wal-Mart but 1,000 percent better.
 Since my first name is Cora, I thought that I might have a speck of a lineage connection to the Metz family, who I think are the original owners of Cora.
 But enough of that for now.

 Everything in Cora’s is displayed so attractively.
-Friendly sommeliers offer a taste or two of their newly pressed wines.
+Friendly sommeliers who often set up counters to tout the new nectar from their vineyards, always offer a taste or two of their newly pressed wines.
 Cheese vendors eagerly share their samples too.
-Putting it mildly, Cora has everything under the sun.
-I’ve even found those candy necklaces I used to buy and enjoy as a child.
+Putting it mildly, Cora offers everything under the sun.
+I’ve even found those candy necklaces I used to buy and enjoy as a child in New Orleans.
 The candy was strung on an elasticized string.
-After buying one, I would slip the sweet treat over my head let it fall loosely around my neck.
+After buying one, I would slip the sweet treat over my head and let it fall loosely around my neck.
 Then I would suck on it all day at will until nothing but the string was left.
 All of Cora’s meats, fish, and fowl are always fresh.
 They’ve stocked every kind of sea creature that could be reeled in legally from the high seas.
 Some seafood scared me because I’d never seen the likes of them before.
 Many I definitely wouldn’t eat because of the way they looked.
 I know I couldn’t get close enough to them to cook them.
 Cora’s also carries clothing, shoes, furniture and just about everything and more that stateside Wal-Marts would carry.
 No need to say it, but I think you can tell that I love this store.

 After I had finished shopping, I headed to the checkout counter to pay for my items.
 Heading towards the exit, I followed a pungent aroma of freshly brewed coffee emanating from the imbiss near the exit door.
 This tiny cafe, replete with old dark wood chairs hugging their few tables, regularly buzzed with an eclectic mix of shoppers and locals alike.
 Some deep in lively, animated conversations; others just chilled in solitude, minding their own business and taking in the scenes.
 Most were heavy smokers who contributed to the thick haze always hovering around the tables.
 But the annoying second-hand smoke never deterred me from making a quick stop at the counter to buy a fresh croissant and a cup of strong java.